 On a whole, we aim to get our nutrients from real food rather than synthetic vitamins (read why I don't give my children multivitamins here and why I think real food is superior to prenatal vitamins here).
 That said, there are a few choice supplements that we do take on a daily basis, and others that come out in case our immune systems need a boost or we need a natural remedy for a specific ailment.

-- Fermented Cod Liver Oil - (or Fish oil plus Vitamin D and liver in your diet).
-Read about the benefits of fermented cod liver oil here.
-You can’t find FCLO in stores, but you can buy it online here
+- Cod liver oil – (or fish oil plus Vitamin D and liver in your diet).
+You can buy it online here

 - Probiotics for babies, kids & adults